Last Updated: 11 August 2021

 Telephone-based sessions will involve your clinician contacting you by phone at your scheduled appointment time.
 Please note that in some cases, the Caller ID may show up as “Unknown” or blocked.
 We ask you to ensure you are available and can answer the call at the scheduled appointment time.

 Virtual and telephone-based sessions are convenient and may be used when in-person sessions are not possible.
 Engaging in treatment using virtual care or by telephone encompasses risks that should also be considered.
+Please note the following rights and risks in using virtual and telephone-based care:

 Consent to the use of virtual and telephone-based sessions indicates your agreement with the following conditions: